Internet Explorer 6: Quirks mode

 Internet Explorer 6 dropped Compatibility Mode, which allowed Internet Explorer 4 to be run side by side with 5.x.
 Instead, IE6 introduced quirks mode, which causes it to emulate many behaviors of IE 5.5.
 Rather than being activated by the user, quirks mode is automatically and silently activated when viewing web pages that contain an old, invalid or no DOCTYPE.
 This feature was later added to all other major browsers to maximize compatibility with old or poorly-coded web pages.

 Supported platforms

-Internet Explorer 6 supports Windows NT 4.0 (SP6a only), Windows 98, Windows 2000, Windows ME, Windows XP and Windows Server 2003.
-The Service Pack 1 update supports all of these versions, but Security Version 1 is only available as part of Windows XP SP2 and Windows Server 2003 SP1 and later service packs for those versions.
-This would later be followed by Internet Explorer 7 dropping support for Windows NT 4.0, Windows 98, Windows 2000 and Windows ME, and thus making Internet Explorer 6 the final version of Internet Explorer with support for Windows versions prior to Windows XP and Windows Server 2003.
+The Service Pack 1 update supports all of these versions, but Security Version 1 is only available as part of SP2 and later service packs for those versions.